bytezgit/deezsrc/projects/FabricClient/README.md

 - Description = Automatically sprints for you
 - Keybind  = V

-You can easily add more modules using the ModuleManager
+You can easily add more modules using the ModuleManager.
+The AutoSprint module is just a example.

 ## Requirements